amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Slide rules came in straight, circular, and cylindrical varieties.
 Cylindrical rules consist of two concentric cylinders that slide and rotate relative to each other.
 The key innovation of cylindrical rules is the helical scale that wraps round the cylinder.
 The coiled scale stretches to an impressive length, despite the relatively small size of the cylinder.
 Of course, a longer scale yields a greater precision.
 The cylinder can be rotated to bring the back-facing numbers round to the front.

 Circular rules are the first practical slide rules.
 Their main advantages are compactness and stoutness.
 A typical model is constructed like a pocket watch and operated like one too, using crowns.
-The glass-faced, sealed construction protected the device against dust.
+The glass-faced, sealed construction protects the device against dust.
 Some circular models sport a spiral scale, thereby extracting good precision from a compact real estate.
-But because the markings encircle the centre, the device needed be rotated frequently to read the scale.
-And on some very small models, the graduation marks get very tight near the centre.
+But because the markings encircle the centre, the device needed to be rotated frequently to read the scale.
+Expert users of circular rules were good at reading the scales upside-down.
+On some very small models, the graduation marks get very tight near the centre.
 In other words, circular scales can be rather fiddly.

-Of all the varieties, straight rules are the easiest and the most convenient to use, because they are relatively small and light, and because the whole scale is readable at once.
+Of all the varieties, straight rules are the easiest and the most convenient to use, because they are relatively small and light, and because the whole scale is visible at once.
 However, their scale lengths are bounded by the length of the body.
 So, straight rules are less precise by comparison.

-Most engineers preferred straight rules, because these devices were accurate enough, portable, and easy to use, allowing very fast calculations.
-Indeed, given the focus of this article, much of the presentation here concerns straight rules.
-A few engineers used circular models, either because these devices were more precise or because they were more compact.
-No engineers in my day used cylindrical ones; these devices were too unwieldy and they had only basic arithmetic scales, albeit very long ones indeed.
+Most engineers preferred straight rules, because these devices were fast, accurate, and portable enough for daily use.
+Hence, this article focuses on straight rules.
+But a few engineers did use circular models, either because these devices were more precise or because they were more compact.
+No engineers used cylindrical ones on a routine basis; these devices were too unwieldy and they had only basic arithmetic scales.
 But accountants, financiers, actuaries, and others who require greater precision swore by cylindrical rules.

 ## *straight rules*